PrototypeZone/ceng317/hardware/pcb/troubleshooting.md

 Refer to datasheets and technical documentation for components to ensure correct usage and connections.
 4. Component Orientation:
-Double-check that all components, including the LED, ADXL345 sensor, and resistors, are correctly oriented and soldered in the right positions.
+Double-check that all components, including the LED, sensors/effectors, and resistors, are correctly oriented and soldered in the right positions.
 5. Soldering Quality:
 Reheat any suspicious solder joints to ensure proper bonding and conductivity.